mikf/gallery-dl/docs/options.md

     --windows-filenames         Force filenames to be Windows-compatible
     -X, --extractors PATH       Load external extractors from PATH --compat                    Restore legacy 'category' names
+    -Q, --queue                 Creates an IPC gallery-dl server to which subsequent clients can add their links to the server queue.
+Note that if ipcqueue is already enabled in config files, this option will instead disable it.

 ## Update Options:
     -U, --update                Update to the latest version